 - Pay the application fee

+After submitting your application, you will either need to attend a Visa Application Centre to provide biometric information or use the UK Immigration: ID Check app to verify your identity.
 Because the Health and Care visa is prioritised, the form is slightly shorter than the standard Skilled Worker route.

 4. Pay the Visa Fee